 We send out a ‘round robin’ every 2 months, which includes articles, information, recent research, case studies or anything related to raised lipids and their treatment which would be of interest to the members.
 We also share information on upcoming conferences, meetings and study days.
 Any member of the group can contribute/volunteer to do this.
-Examples of previous postings can be seen at the bottom of the page, including a recent Guidelines in Practice Webinar on the NICE Lipid Modification guideline.
+You can see some examples of our previous round robins at the bottom of this page.

-The group meets annually and last year met at HEART UK's Annual Conference in Hatfield on Thursday 17th September 2015.
-Our next meeting will take place at HEART UK's Annual Conference in Edinburgh in Summer 2016
+The group meets annually and recently met at HEART UK's Annual Conference in Coventry in July 2017.
+Our next meeting will take place at HEART UK's Annual Conference in Coventry in 2018 (address below)

-To find out more or to join please contact:
+To find out more or to join our Lipid Interest Group please contact:

 Alison Pottle, Nurse Consultant in Cardiology at Harefield Hospital and Chair of the Lipid Interest Group.

 Tina Dawson, Nurse Project Manager for HEART UK

 Doreen Albin, Dietitian, Wythenshawe Hospital (June 2016) - Experience of running a patient support group

 Laura Davis, Clinical Nurse Specialist in FH Cascade Screening (August 2016) - My experience as a new FH nurse

 Linda Main, Dietetic Advisor at HEART UK (April 2017) - Cardiovascular Health - is cutting out saturated fat still the answer?